 We should mention that study size, duration, and design can vary greatly from one paper to the next, making it hard to draw definite conclusions.

-At the end of the 7-week study, the participants had preserved their muscles and achieved higher resting metabolic rates than they had before the experiment.
-This hints that zig zag dieting may prevent the metabolic slowdown associated with strict dieting (9)
+At the end of the 7-week study, the participants in the intermittent group had better preserved fat free mass and slightly higher resting metabolic rates than the continuous restriction group (9)

 However, some studies haven’t found a significant difference in weight loss or metabolism between zig zag dieters and calorie-restricted dieters (8) (10).
-This could be due to several factors, including the participants’ commitment level, the duration of the study, or a lack of consistency.
+This could be due to several factors, but more and better designed research is needed in order to draw any meaningful conclusions.

 More research is needed to understand the effects of a zig-zag diet.
 Until then, it’s hard to say definitively whether this approach is better than traditional dieting for weight loss.

-That said, a look into the scientifically proven metabolic adaptations to calorie-restricted diets may provide more insight into the efficacy of a zig-zag diet.
+That said, a look into the metabolic adaptations to calorie-restricted diets in general may provide more insight into the efficacy of a zig-zag diet.

 What Causes Calorie-Restricted Diets To Fail In The Long Term?